Lopezurrutia/DSB_2018/README.md

 ### Step 3

 File "my_train_3.py" contains the third step.
 The final third step takes the weights of the last epoch in Step 2 and repeats the same procedure for a further 5 epochs with slightly larger augmentation parameters.
 The resulting weights are what have been used for my winning solution.
-It should be noted, however, that Steps 2 and 3 do not result in significant improvement of the Step 2 predictions (it is easy to say now that we can see the scores... ;) )
+It should be noted, however, that Steps 2 and 3 do not result in significant improvement of the Step 2 predictions (it is easy to say now that we can see the scores... ;) ).
+The weights for my solution are too large for github, you can download them at : https://drive.google.com/file/d/19kVton20JL9u0CpwGssD7EbBvsWcq1ty/view?usp=sharing

 # Inference